MadPanCake/docusaurus/docs/unlimited-adventures/updating.md

 If you're already using the setup, but would like to install the update, you can easily do it!

 :::warning[Don't skip versions!]
-You can't skip setup versions!
-For example, you can't go from 2.6 to 2.8\
-If you are on 2.6, download 2.7, finish all the steps and only then update to 2.8, then 2.9 and so on, until you are on the latest version.
+You must update sequentially!
+For example, you can't jump directly from 2.6 to 2.8.
+If you're on 2.6, first update to 2.7, complete all the steps, then move to 2.8, 2.9, and so on until you reach the latest version.
 :::

 :::danger[Backup first!]
-You should **always** backup your files first, before doing any changes or updates.
+Always create a backup of your files before making any changes or updates.
+Better safe than sorry!
 :::